dipe/free-radical-specification/readme.md

 -   High capacity for learning new concepts and techniques
 -   Ability to communicate and convince others of new techniques, methods and concept
 -   Excellent skills in delivery and implementation
--   Good abilities in explaining solutions and techniques to others
 -   Ability to reason about technical solutions in a nuanced and pragmatic manner

 Additionally <a>Free Radical</a>s <b>SHOULD</b> sport the following attributes
 and qualities

--   Distinct motivation to improve upon existing solutions
+-   Strong motivation to improve upon existing solutions
 -   Readiness to learn far beyond the personal horizon
+-   Capabilities to think outside of traditional and present boundaries
 -   Courage to assume calculated risks
--   Capabilities to to think outside of traditional and present boundaries
 -   Strong sense for opportunities and risks of applied technology

 ## Frame conditions